6 Jun 2008

 Connections

-As for the software here is simple c#.net class.
+Here is the simple c#.net class which I use to access the print server.
 Say you wanted to turn on pins 2, 4 and 6.
 Combine the pin values

 Pin2=1